-Management's discussion and analysis of financial condition and results of operations analyzes the consolidated financial condition and results of operations of the Company and the Bank, its wholly owned subsidiary, for the years ended December 31, 2021 and 2020.
-This discussion and analysis are best read in conjunction with the Consolidated Financial Statements and related footnotes of our Company presented in Item 8 "Financial Statements and Supplementary Data" of this Annual Report.
-In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause actual results to differ materially from management's expectations.
+Management's discussion and analysis of financial condition and results of operations analyzes the consolidated financial condition and results of operations of the Company and the Bank, its wholly owned subsidiary, for the years ended December 31, 2022 and 2021.
+This discussion and analysis are best read in conjunction with the Consolidated Financial Statements and related footnotes of our Company presented in Item 8 "Financial Statements and Supplementary Data" of this Annual Report on Form 10-K. In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause actual results to differ materially from management's expectations.
 Factors that could cause such differences are discussed in the sections entitled "Forward-Looking Statements" and Item 1A "Risk Factors" of this Annual Report.